Dr. Bruce Rosen, Center Director

 Among his many achievements in the biomedical sciences, Dr. Rosen is a pioneer in the field of functional neuroimaging.
 In the early 1990s, he oversaw development of the technique functional magnetic resonance imaging (fMRI), which measures the hemodynamic and metabolic changes associated with brain activity in both health and disease.
 More recently, his work has focused on the integration of fMRI data with information from other imaging modalities, including positron emission tomography (PET), magnetoencephalography (MEG) and noninvasive optical imaging.
 Many of the tools he has introduced are now used by research centers and hospitals around the world to study and evaluate patients with stroke, brain tumors, dementia, and neurologic and psychological disorders.

-David Vaughn, Executive Director
+Hope Taft, Executive Director

 Monica Langone, Administrative Director